tileshq/tiles-notebook/README.md

 # Tiles

-A new kind of notebook for making personal software.
+A new notebook for making personal software.
 A local-first, multiplayer enabled MCP client with notebook interface.

 ## Project Structure